Grand Central Market

 Advertising

 Bite into a sandwich here, slurp a bowl of ramen there, before finishing off with some ice cream—when it comes to piecing together the ultimate meal, it's always fun to pick and choose at Southern California's various food halls, home to small businesses and some of the most thoughtful, creative and scrappy chefs across the region.
-Though L.A.'s food halls date back close to a century—we're looking at you, Grand Central Market and the Original Farmers Market—a new crop of food havens have made it easier than ever for diners across the Southland to personalize their own all-in-one snack crawls.
+Though L.A.'s food halls date back close to a century—we're looking at you, Grand Central Market and the Original Farmers Market—a new crop of food havens has made it easier than ever for diners across the Southland to personalize their own all-in-one snack crawls.
 Check out our guide to our favorite food halls in Los Angeles and Orange County—and start planning your next visit.

 Build your own adventure at these food halls